Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 B73v5

-Using genomes.txt, find all entries that contain the letter G. Then find all entries that do not contain G. Count how many entries contain G.
+Using genomes.txt in ~/bash-linux-bioinformatics/module-1-foundations/: find all entries containing the letter G. Then find entries that do NOT contain G. Finally count how many contain G.

 Show answer